Western Kentucky vs. Southern Miss prediction, odds: 2025 New Orleans Bowl picks from proven model

 The Under is 6-3 over the last nine Western Kentucky games, while the Under has also hit in three out of the last four Southern Miss contests.
 Additionally, facing unfamiliar opponents have trended towards the total not being reached for both programs.
 The Under is 6-3 over WKU's last nine non-conference games, while it's 5-3 for the Golden Eagles when playing out-of-conference opponents.

 While both teams are projected to pile up heavy yardage, that doesn't necessarily mean lots of points due to the turnover factor.
 The teams are projected to combine for 3.5 turnovers, on average, which stunts many drives.
-With that, the game is forecasted to hit the Under well over 50% of the time.
+With that, the game is forecasted to hit the Under more than 60% of the time.

 The model also says one side of the spread hits well over 60% of the time.
 You can see the model's pick at SportsLine.